Ed1ks/aapanel_dockerized/README.md

 Features:

--> Use latest aapanel image from portainer hub.
+* Uses latest aapanel image from portainer hub.

--> Create an startup script to start all services on boot.
+* Creates an startup script to start all services on boot.

--> Add /etc, /usr and /sys/fs/cgroup in Volume, so installed apps wont get missing
+* Adds /etc, /usr and /sys/fs/cgroup in Volume, so installed apps wont get missing